SUSE-Cloud/suse-cloud-appliances/docs/prerequisites.md

 *   `suse/cloud4-admin` (~2.4GB)
 *   `suse/sles11sp3` (~550MB)

-***Please do not rely on conference or hotel wifi to download these!
-Instead, download them via a good internet connection, by typing the following in the same user account from which you will use them:***
+They are available from Vagrant Cloud by typing the following in the same user account from which you will use them:

-They are available from Vagrant Cloud by typing:

     vagrant box add suse/cloud4-admin
     vagrant box add suse/sles11sp3